strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 #### Middlewares

 [Middlewares](/dev-docs/backend-customization/middlewares) can be applied to a GraphQL resolver through the `resolversConfig.[MyResolverName].middlewares` key.
+Only difference between the GraphQL and REST implementation is that the `config` key becomes `options`.

-The `middlewares` key is an array accepting a list of middlewares, each item in this list being either a reference to an already registered policy or an implementation that is passed directly (see [middlewares configuration documentation](/dev-docs/backend-customization/routes#middlewares)).
+The `middlewares` key is an array accepting a list of middlewares, each item in this list being either a reference to an already registered middleware or an implementation that is passed directly (see [middlewares configuration documentation](/dev-docs/backend-customization/routes#middlewares)).

 Middlewares directly implemented in `resolversConfig` can take the GraphQL resolver's [`parent`, `args`, `context` and `info` objects](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-arguments) as arguments.